AlgoLab/PIntron/index.markdown

 supervision of Paola Bonizzoni (<bonizzoni@disco.unimib.it>) and [Gianluca Della Vedova](http://gianluca.dellavedova.org).

-For ask for information, please contact any of the authors.
+To  ask for information, please contact any of the authors.